What Makes Good Isopod Substrate

 Organic Food Sources

-Isopods are detritivores that feed on decomposing organic materials.
-A good substrate should contain materials that slowly break down and provide nutrients over time.
+Isopods are detritivores that feed on decomposing organic material.
+A good substrate should provide a constant supply of slowly breaking-down nutrients.

 Healthy Microbial Activity